noor367/binf-script/README.md

 # binf-script
-A bash shell script written for an 'Introduction To Bioinformatics' course's assignment.
+A bash shell script written for an 'Introduction To Bioinformatics' assignment.

 ## The Task